-As cactus plants are so well adapted to drought, it is important to wait until the potting soil has dried out completely between each bouts of watering.
+As cactus plants are so well adapted to drought, it is important to wait until the potting soil has dried out completely between each bout of watering.

-Consider that a mature Barrel cactus can often be neglected for as long as three months without watering without suffering any ill affects due to its superior ability to store moisture and tolerate drought.
+Consider that a mature Barrel cactus can often be neglected for as long as three months without watering and without suffering any ill effects due to its superior ability to store moisture and tolerate drought.